RellikDragon/overtime-app/README.md

  - X Email summary to managers for approval
  - X Needs to be documented if employee did not log overtime
  - X Create audit log for each text message
- - Need to update end_date when confirmed
+ - X Need to update end_date when confirmed
- - Need to update audit log status when overtime is rejected
+ - X Need to update audit log status when overtime is rejected
  - Update buttons on employee homepage so they show on mobile
  - Update buttons to include timespan
  - Update button sort order on employee homepage